Person reviewing multiple credit cards with high utilization rates and rising interest costs

 How Does High Credit Utilization on Multiple Cards Affect Loan and Mortgage Eligibility?

-High credit utilization multiple cards directly impairs your ability to qualify for new credit at competitive terms.
-Underwriters at mortgage lenders, auto lenders, and personal loan providers all pull utilization data as part of their risk assessment — and elevated utilization signals financial stress regardless of your payment history.
+High credit utilization on multiple cards directly impairs your ability to qualify for new credit at competitive terms.
+Underwriters at mortgage lenders, auto lenders, and personal loan providers all pull utilization data as part of their risk assessment, and elevated utilization signals financial stress regardless of your payment history.

-“Utilization is one of the fastest-moving factors in a credit score, but it’s also one of the most misunderstood.
-Borrowers often focus on payment history and miss that carrying balances above 30% on even one card can cost them a full credit tier — and significantly higher rates on any new loan.”
+According to Bankrate’s analysis of credit utilization, utilization is one of the fastest-moving factors in a credit score and one of the most misunderstood.
+Borrowers often focus on payment history and miss that carrying balances above 30% on even one card can cost them a full credit tier, and significantly higher rates on any new loan.

 Key Takeaway: High utilization across multiple cards can reduce your FICO score enough to raise mortgage rates by 0.5–0.75 percentage points, costing an estimated $35,000–$52,000 on a standard 30-year mortgage.
 The CFPB’s mortgage tools show how score tiers directly map to rate differences.